cktan/tomlcpp/README.md

 Steps for getting values:

-1. Read the file into a string
-2. Call toml::parse on the string
+1. Call toml::parseFile on a toml file
-3. Get the top-level table
+2. Get the top-level table
-4. Get values from the top-level table
+3. Get values from the top-level table
-5. Examine the values
+4. Examine the values

 ```
-// parse a string containing toml data
+// parse a file containing toml data
-auto result = toml::parse(str);
+auto result = toml::parseFile("sample.toml");
 if (!result.table) {
     handle_error(result.errmsg);
 }